CryptArc/copay/README.md

 ## Bitcore Wallet Service

-Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
-A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
-Switching between BWS instances is very simple and can be done with a click from within Copay.
-BWS also allows Copay to interoperate with others wallet like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).
+Platinum Pay depends on [Platinumcore Wallet Service](https://github.com/CryptArc/bitcore-wallet-service) (PWS) for blockchain information, networking and PTXpayer synchronization.
+A PWS instance can be setup and operational within minutes or you can use a public instance like `https://pws.platinumcrypto.com`.
+Switching between PWS instances is very simple and can be done with a click from within PTpay.
+PWS also allows PTpay to interoperate with others wallet like [Platinumcore Wallet CLI] (https://github.com/CryptArc/bitcore-wallet).

 ## Translations
 Copay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
 To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Copay documentation and application text into your native language.